-In 2021 the legal fees relating to the O'Reilly Avenue injunction proceedings amounted to $\notin$ 248k.
-The legal fees and The total legal fee expenditure in 2021 amounted to $\notin$ 262k and the Litigation & Claims Defence expenditure in 2021 amounted to $\notin$ 1,791k as per note 2 (vi) on page 22.
+In 2021 the legal fees relating to the O'Reilly Avenue injunction proceedings amounted to €248k.
+The legal fees and related costs are being claimed under the insurance cover that is in place.

+The total legal fee expenditure in 2021 amounted to €262k and the Litigation & Claims Defence expenditure in 2021 amounted to €1,791k as per note 2 (vi) on page 38.